 - Decimation tool

-- Connected component filtering
+- Automatic filtering based on specified criterion

 - Manual face removal

 More complex editing can be done in the external 3D editing tools.
 PhotoScan allows to export mesh and then import it back for this purpose.

 • For face removal operations such as manual face removal and connected component filtering it is possible to undo the last mesh editing operation.
 There are Undo/Redo commands in the Edit menu.